Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

 \subsection{Qualitative evaluation}

 Figure~\ref{fig:vis} shows the visualization of detection results to validate the effectiveness of the proposed method on datasets V2X-Sim, OPV2V, and Dair-V2X.
 Three columns represent three samples taken from the three datasets.
 The four rows visualize the output of four different detection methods, namely individual perception, \textit{Late-fusion} without communication interruption, \textit{Late-fusion} with communication interruption, and the proposed V2X-INCOP with communication interruption, respectively.
 It can be seen in Figure~\ref{fig:vis} that: 1) Individual perception may cause missing object detection due to some perception issues, such as long-range and occlusion.
 2) Cooperative perception can detect objects in those occluded and long-range regions, which are invisible to ego vehicle.
-Figure~\ref{fig:vis}(b) displays the point cloud collected by both ego vehicles and cooperation vehicles for a better understanding of the effect of cooperative perception.
+The point clouds collected by both ego vehicles and cooperation vehicles are displayed in the second row for a better understanding of the effect of cooperative perception.
 3) In the case of communication interruption, the ego vehicle with \textit{Late-fusion} fails to detect objects out of sight.
 4) The proposed V2X-INCOP recovers most of the lost boxes due to the interruption from historical information, making cooperative perception robust to interruption.